cap-js/docs/node.js/outbox.md

 ### cds.outboxed(srv) {.method}

-Programmatically, you can get the outboxed service with
+Programmatically, you can get the outboxed service as follows:

 ```js
 const srv = await cds.connect.to('yourService')